 Professional development and implementation support for special education service providers

-Identification, review, and evaluation of evidence-based practices for individuals with ASD
+Identification, review, and evaluation of evidence-based practices for autistic individuals

-Dr. Hume has worked with children and young adults on the autism spectrum for 30+ years in a variety of capacities, including a home program therapist, teacher, trainer, consultant, CrossFit coach, and researcher.
-She was a classroom teacher for seven years working primarily with students on the autism spectrum and is a Certified Advanced Consultant with the UNC TEACCH Autism Program.
+Hume has worked and collaborated with autistic children and adults for 30+ years in a variety of capacities, including a home program therapist, teacher, trainer, consultant, CrossFit coach, and researcher.
+She was a classroom teacher for seven years working primarily with students with autism and is a Certified Advanced Consultant with the UNC TEACCH Autism Program.